Palace of Fine Arts

-The Palace of Fine Arts is a monumental structure located in the Marina District of San Francisco, California, originally built for the 1915 Panama–Pacific International Exposition to exhibit works of art.
-Completely rebuilt from 1964 to 1974, it is the only structure from the exposition that survives on site.
+The Palace of Fine Arts is a monumental structure located in the Marina District of San Francisco, California, United States, originally built for the 1915 Panama–Pacific International Exposition to exhibit works of art.
+It is the only structure from the exposition that survives on site, though it was completely rebuilt from 1964 to 1974.

 Conceived to evoke a decaying ruin of ancient Rome, the Palace of Fine Arts became one of San Francisco's most recognizable landmarks.
 The most prominent building of the complex, a 162 feet open rotunda, is enclosed by a lagoon on one side and adjoins a large, curved exhibition center on the other side, separated from the lagoon by colonnades.
 As of 2019, the exhibition center (one of San Francisco's largest single-story buildings) was in use as a venue for events such as weddings or trade fairs.

 Early 2009 marked the completion of a renovation of the lagoons and walkways and a seismic retrofit.